mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

           reaching zero until ``mongosync`` commits the migration.

-       Due to constant no-ops on the source cluster, the time difference is often a few seconds above zero even if there are no real writes on the source cluster.
+       Due to constant no-ops on the source cluster, the time difference is often a few seconds above zero, even if there are no real writes on the source cluster.
 The time difference becomes zero when ``mongosync`` commits the migration.